 The school disapproves of the accumulation of unexcused late arrivals to school, irrespective of the circumstances.
 Persistent first-period tardiness is highly disruptive of instruction and undermines student morale.
-On the third occasion that a student has an unexcused first-period tardy in a quarter, a detention will be issued to the student by the first-period teacher.
-For each subsequent unexcused first-period tardy in the quarter, another detention may be issued.
-When a student has received four detentions for tardiness in a quarter then he or she may receive an inschool suspension for a duration determined by the administration.
+For each subsequent unexcused first-period tardy in the quarter, another detention will be issued.
+When a student has received four detentions for tardiness in a quarter then they may receive an in-school suspension for a duration determined by the administration.